-This is a story of how I became the person I am today and how it has shaped the creation of this charity.
+This is a story of how I became the person I am today and how it has shaped the creation of this amazing charity.

-So let’s take back to where it all began for me.
+So let’s go back to where it all began for me.
 I was born in Islington in London during the Second World War and I am the 7th child out of eight.
 I used to be quite an angry child perhaps this was due to the situation with the war but then I went to school and loved it and really wanted to learn however early on I was taken out by my mother and placed in another school.
 I never felt as settled and hated my mother for doing it to me and because of this most days I ran away.
 So I left school without learning to read or write; looking back now this is something I deeply regret.

 As I look back now I realise that joining the boy’s brigade was my saving grace.
 Admittedly, I was a naughty child which in turn led to the leaders at the brigade to say every time I got to the door ‘”Etheridge door” .

 I was fortunate that the captain always had time for me who made me feel such a part of the brigade and the highlight of these years was camping in Bedfordshire.
 I had never been outside London before it was an amazing experience with umpteen amounts of fields to play in.
 This is also when I first found Jesus; I thank God for the Boys Brigade and I am still an Old boy brigade member at heart.